wayneji/DailyScripts/data/articles/movie_story_2026-05-27_harry-potter-order-of-the-phoenix-3-parts.md

 That night, a group of witches and wizards came to take him away.
 They flew over London on broomsticks.
 At last, they arrived at a secret house.
 Inside, Harry saw Sirius, Hermione, and Ron.
 They told him about a group called the Order of the Phoenix.

-**Image idea:** A teenage wizard flying on a broomstick over London at night with a small group of witches and wizards, dark blue sky, city lights below, magical but child-friendly style.

 ## Part 2 - Lessons and Secrets

 ![Part 2 - Lessons and Secrets](./movie_story_2026-05-27_harry-potter-order-of-the-phoenix-3-parts_part2.svg)